-While a bit of a drive from downtown Houston, Houston Terror Dome is constantly evolving and improving the art of scaring people.
-What makes this Halloween attraction so special is that the rooms, actors, and attractions have been constantly changing and improving since the Terror Dome opened in 2008.
-All of the props, sets, and costumes are meant to make visitors feel like what they are seeing and experiencing is real.
-The Terror Dome is open most weekends in October, including Thursdays later in the month.
-Saturday is the best day to go to the Terror Dome because they have a live DJ and airbrushed zombie dancers.
-Tickets are $20 for the Terror Dome and $30 for the VIP experience.
-The Terror Dome is a great place to get a scare this Halloween.
+What makes this Halloween attraction so special is that the rooms, actors and attractions have been constantly changing and improving since the Terror Dome opened in 2008.
+All of the props, sets, and costumes are meant to make visitors feel as if what they are seeing and experiencing is real, and given that the team recommends guests bring extra underwear, they must be succeeding.
+Situated a 15-minute drive east of downtown Houston, it’s open most weekends in October – and also on Thursdays later in the month.
+Saturday nights here feature live DJs and zombie dancers.